jacobala1/comp423-course-notes/docs/tutorials/rust-setup.md

         "postCreateCommand": "rustc --version"
     }
     ```
+    `name`

+    :   Name of the dev container

+    `image`

+    :   The base image for the container.
+Specifies what language the environment will run for all users.
+In this case we are using a basic image provided by Microsoft to run the latest version of Rust.

+    `customizations`

+    :   In this part of the file you specify useful extensions in VS Code for the container to configure.
+In this case we are added the Rust Analyzer extension which adds additional features for developers to edit, format, and error check Rust programs.

+    `postCreateCommand`

+    :   This runs commands post the creation of the dev container.
+In our case we run will run a command that shows us the version of Rust being used to confirm the container is working correctly.

 !!! note "Image vs Container"
     As mentioned above the image provides the details on the programming language the container will configure and install in the environment.
 The container is simply the running environment after everything in the `.json` file has been configured.